 Abstract: This paper serves as a self-contained, tutorial introduction to combinatory models of the untyped lambda calculus.
 We focus particularly on the interpretation of free variables.
 We argue that free variables should not be interpreted as elements in a model, as is usually done, but as indeterminates.
 We claim that the resulting interpretation is more natural and leads to a closer correspondence between models and theories.
 In particular, it solves the problem of the notorious xi-rule, which asserts that equations should be preserved under binders, and which fails to be sound for the usual interpretation.

-Abstract: This is a set of lecture notes that developed out of courses on the lambda calculus that I taught at the University of Ottawa in 2001 and at Dalhousie University in 2007.
-Topics covered in these notes include the untyped lambda calculus, the Church-Rosser theorem, combinatory algebras, the simply-typed lambda calculus, the Curry-Howard isomorphism, weak and strong normalization, type inference, denotational semantics, complete partial orders, and the language PCF.
+Abstract: This is a set of lecture notes that developed out of courses on the lambda calculus that I taught at the University of Ottawa in 2001 and at Dalhousie University in 2007 and 2013.
+Topics covered in these notes include the untyped lambda calculus, the Church-Rosser theorem, combinatory algebras, the simply-typed lambda calculus, the Curry-Howard isomorphism, weak and strong normalization, polymorphism, type inference, denotational semantics, complete partial orders, and the language PCF.

 Abstract: In this paper, we propose an adversary-centric, logical framework for formalizing cryptographic protocols.
 The formalism is inspired by the work of Compton and Dexter and of Cervesato et al., but we do not focus on proof search, but instead on logical validity.
 A novel contribution of this paper is a technique for giving very short proofs of protocol correctness through models of first-order logic.